 The Arbors is the next venue on our list and probably the most different from the others.
 This is where you’ll find clothing, purses, jewelry, and lots of original artwork.

-25 Mackenzie Lane is one of my favorite vendors in the Arbors.
-I love their botanical art:
+25 Mackenzie Lane is one of my favorite vendors in this venue.
+I adore their botanical art:

 And the bedding and pillows are beautiful but a little pricey for me so I’ve only window shopped so far.
-I really loved this monogram pillow…
+I do love a monogram pillow!

-And their pillow “headboards” are such a great idea!
+And their pillow “headboards” are a great idea.

 Market Hill is another stop that includes Paul Michael.
-We tended to mostly shop in their accessories store all the way in the back and their Christmas warehouse during the fall show.
-Market Hill can simply be a nice place to stop in when it’s really hot because it is air conditioned!
+We mostly shopped in their accessories store all the way in the back and their Christmas warehouse (only open during the fall show).

 Another venue we make sure to walk through is Blue Hills.
 Old World Antieks’ other location is here and I like to visit Maison Sud and the Ginger Bee.

 On one trip we walked through McClaren’s Interiors.
-Talk about a crazy floor…it kept changing materials and levels all over.
+Talk about a crazy floor.
+It kept changing materials and levels.
 And it felt like an Alice in Wonderland house that just kept going.

 Lots to see in here though!

 Another small venue that’s worth a mention is actually called The Venue.
 We happened upon it while waiting for the Arbors to open one morning and discovered a furniture maker from North Carolina called Adams Furniture.
 Great prices and they make and sell directly rather than through retailers.
-Worth checking out if you are in the market for new furniture!
+It’s worth checking out if you are in the market for new furniture.

-We found the majority of the venues open around 9:00am and start shutting down around 5:00pm.
+The majority of the shopping venues in Round Top open around 9:00am and start shutting down around 5:00pm.